Skip to Main Content

 2022-23 School Performance Dashboard, Mark Twain I.S.
 239

 As a “gifted and talented” school, Mark Twain accepts applicants from all over the city.
+This report from the NYC Department of Education describes who attends Mark Twain and how students who attend do on standardized tests.

 Clark Hits Integration Plan at Mark Twain JHS

 When Judge Jack Weinstein initially issued a court order to integrate District 21 schools, he proposed a wide-reaching plan that called for the Board of Education, District 21’s school board, and private real estate developers and housing officials to integrate the district’s neighborhoods and schools.
+White parents were furious with the decision and threatened to subvert the court order, leave the city, or withdraw their children from public schools.
+The district school board, whose members were all white, shared the white parents’ preference for segregation, but also felt that they had to meet the requirements of the court.

 “Hart v.
 Community School Board 21, excerpt 2”